JakeSteam/blog-programming/_posts/2017-04-29-custom-alert-dialog-with-dynamic-buttons.md

 ## The Conclusion

 Alert dialogs are very easy to use, but can be tricky to customise.
 Using a custom layout allows full control over the dialog, and the code in this article can easily be expanded on to create more advanced functionality.
-It’s also worth noting that 9patch images should be used as a background for the button &amp; alertdialog layouts, as it allows the elements to resize without stretching.
+It's also worth noting that 9patch images should be used as a background for the button &amp; alertdialog layouts, as it allows the elements to resize without stretching.

 The full gist of code used is [available here](https://gist.github.com/JakeSteam/0ee444726efb9776bcd5046ad66f9006).